What is the Close the Gap program?

 - Direct you to Community programs that may help improve your health

-Your Coordinator can assist by arranging appointments with Specialists, &/or Allied Health Professionals…such as dieticians, physiotherapists, and exercise physiologists .
+Your Coordinator can assist by arranging appointments with Specialists, &/or Allied Health Professionals…such as dieticians, physiotherapists, podiatrists and exercise physiologists .

-Arrange transport to your health care appointments
+Arrange transport to your health care appointments (if you have no other options)

 Ability to provide specific medical aids when Government help is not available.